Prosecco & Petals

-Once you have an idea on the style of dress you are looking for, it is worth understand what shades and fabrics that will flatter most before going bridal shopping.This will ensure that you only focus on the wedding dresses that are right for you.
-Below is a straight forward guide to the different wedding dress colours and fabrics on offer and what complexions they best suit.
+So you look truly radiant on your wedding day, it is wise to understand what wedding dress shades and fabrics will flatter you most.
+Below is a straight forward guide to the different wedding dress colours and fabrics on offer and what complexions they suit best.

-If you do not notice a difference when comparing you will probably suit different shades and will have more choice when shopping
+If you do not notice a difference when comparing, you will probably suit different shades of white and will have more choice when shopping.

-This is a crisp, high shimmer fabric that is weightier than others.
-It is often traditional used for wedding dresses that have a structured shape and detailing.
+Satin is a crisp, high shimmer fabric that is weightier than others.
+It is often traditionally used for wedding dresses that have a structured shape and detailing.
 This material works well for most wedding dresses and also looks very elegant for short, more conservative dresses.
 Satin dresses are generally viewed to be the most luxurious and expensive dresses.

-This is another weighty and crisp fabric that has less shine and also works nice for bodices that have a sweep or ruffling.
+Taffeta is another weighty and crisp fabric that has less shine and also works nicely for bodices that have a side sweep or ruffling.
 Taffeta makes a rustling noise when moving, which some brides adore.
-This material works well for ball gowns and A-line dresses where a bold, flat colour is needed to complement detailing.
+This material works well for striking ball gowns and A-line dresses where a bold, flat colour is needed to complement detailing.

-This fabric appears to look more floaty like chiffon but it has a little more weight and structure.
-Certain organza fabrics can also have a shimmer.
+This fabric appears to look more floaty like chiffon but has a little more weight and structure to it.
+Certain organza fabrics can also have a soft shimmer.
 This fabric is used to give A-line dresses and mermaid styles an elegant, pristine finish.
 Organza is an excellent option for off-season weddings when dresses need to keep their shape in adverse weather.

-This is the lightest of wedding fabrics that really gives a floaty feeling comfort.
-However, chiffon dresses will have less lustre than other fabrics and may need beading or sequins to make it look a little more bridal.
+Chiffon is the lightest wedding dress fabric, which gives a floaty yet comfortable feel.
+Chiffon dresses will have less lustre than other materials and may need additional beading or sequins to make them look a little more bridal.
 Alternatively, Chiffon dresses can be enhanced by a lot of accessories and a gorgeous veil.
-Chiffon dresses are fabulous romantic, bohemian-style dresses, which are perfect for destination weddings too.
+Chiffon dresses are fabulous romantic, bohemian-style dresses, which are perfect for hot-weather destination weddings.

-Tulle is a netting fabric that is often used as layers under a ball gown or aline to give flare but can also be used as a top layer to give dress a ballerina skirt look.
-This fabric can be quite rough against skin but is perfect for creating a fairytale princess look.
+Tulle is a net fabric which is often used to add volume to ballgown or A-line skirts.
+This fabric can be quite rough against the skin but is perfect for creating a fairytale princess look.

-In peak wedding season it is important to go for lighter breathable such as chiffon, lace or tulle.
-These materials can be mixed or used alongside an organza bodice for extra elegance.
+In the peak wedding season, it is essential to go for lighter breathable materials, such as chiffon, lace or tulle.
+These fabrics can be mixed or used alongside an organza bodice for extra elegance.
 Alternatively, a slinky charmeuse dress can create an understated elegant look for outdoor ceremonies.

-More crisp, thicker fabrics such as satin or taffeta that can hold in and support curves in the right places.
-An all organza dress with tulle layers in a aline shape can also hold a larger bust.
+More crisp, thicker materials such as satin or taffeta that can hold and support curves in just the right places.
+An all organza dress with tulle layers in an A-line shape can also hold a larger bust perfectly in place.

-Tulle can add flare or body to a wedding skirt where there may not be any.
-Alternatively, small intricate lace on a slim body can add interest or a charmeuse material can emphasise a slender frame if your figure is well proportioned.
+Tulle can add a flare or volume to a wedding skirt where there may not be any.
+Alternatively, small intricate lace on a slim body can add interest, or a charmeuse material can emphasise a slender frame if your figure is well proportioned.